mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 sudo service apache2 restart
 ```

+Now, if you hit your public ip address in the browser, you should be able to see your app running.

 ### If you already have your DNS Zone within Oracle Cloud Infrastructure, Skip step 2 and step 3

 ### Step 2: Export DNS zone file

 **Prequisite**

-* For this section of a lab, you will need domain name.
-There are many domain name registrars like GoDaddy, NameCheap or Google, where you will be able to purchase domain names for about 2-3$.
+* For this section of a lab, you will need a domain name.
+There are many domain name registrars like GoDaddy, NameCheap or Google, where you will be able to purchase domain names for about $2-3.
 We are using Google as the domain name registrar for this lab.
-Any domain name should work for this exercise, hence, you can pick one of the cheaper domain names.
+Any domain name should work for this exercise.

-* Refer the following Youtube links for steps to create DNS failover -
+We recommend you to watch the below videos in order to get an idea about OCI DNS and how failover works.

 * [What is DNS?](https://www.youtube.com/watch?v=SnMumcIE1aw)
 * [DNS overview & Demo](https://www.youtube.com/watch?v=dfKeDh79HdQ)

-* Note: DNS will take 4-12 hours to propagate after you make changes**
+* Note: DNS will take 4-12 hours to propagate after you make changes

 Export the resource record.
 This file would be exported as a .txt file.
 Store in a secure location, we would need the file later in the lab